So you think I got an evil mind?

 Joseph mocks them for believing in spirits and demonic possession.
 He hasn’t budged an inch from his original theory.
 Not even the information that Brian brings them about Evey Dwyer and Lilithu makes him reconsider.
 He’s certain that Jane must have heard about this event in her childhood and tucked it away in her mind.

 But he’s wrong.
 So is Brian.
 Evey Dwyer isn’t a ghost; her relationship to Jane Harper is much closer, as we’ll learn when Jane shows us the birthmark on the inside of her upper lip.
-(And if she is that little girl in the photo from 1954, then she must be at least 23 or 24.)
+(And if she is that little girl in the photo from 1954, then she must be at least 23.)

 The group is fragmenting now.
 Other truths come out and nasty remarks are made about who’s sleeping with whom, or who wants to.
 Krissi slaps Joseph, and the three men start throwing punches.
 This is all too much for Jane, and at this point it really doesn’t matter if the power manifested through her comes from her own mind or an outside source.
 It’s just as bad for the people who bear the brunt of it.